mboyd1/electrum-dsv/README.rst

-Electrum-LTC - Lightweight Litecoin client
+Electrum-DSV - Lightweight Doriancoin client
 ==========================================

-Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Electrum-DSV is a port of Electrum, the Bitcoin wallet, to Doriancoin.

 ::